Black-Clover-FEC/black-clover-FEC/README.md

 ***This application does not allow for checkout and several other key features necessary for a functioning front-end web portal.
 Find improvements deferred for future release [here][4]:***

 ## Installation #
-`Include some kind of instructions to fork+clone, as well as install dependencies`
+`Include some kind of instructions to fork+clone, as well as install dependencies`\
+This project uses [Webpack][webpack], the bundler for components in React.
+This allows the program to serve a bundled file that contains all of our components, so that we reduce multiple request cycles.
+Before getting your server started, get Webpack up and running by executing the following npm script provided: `npm run build`.
+This installs Webpack, saves executables locally into node_modules/.bin, and runs Webpack to automatically listen for inputs.
 ## Usage #
 This project is meant to update outdated client-facing retail web-portals.
 It uses the following libraries, with how-tos linked respectively:\
 `<< list libraries here >>`